 And by the smallest city, we didn’t mean ‘town.’
 An actual city that is small in every sense.
 Population and Area.
 How did we get to know about it?
 Through research, obviously.
 But what led us to do a search about it was a group discussion at Travelila.

-We were talking about the travel and tourism industry when suddenly someone said, have you ever heard about the place in Croatia that is counted as the smallest city in the world?
+We were talking about the travel and tourism industry when suddenly someone said, have you ever heard about the place in Croatia which we can count as the smallest city in the world?
 And plus point is it is definitely visit-worthy.
 (No, we won’t reveal the name now itself.)
 Then one thing led to another, and we were all emerged in the discussions about the small cities around the globe.

 5 Smallest City in The World